-- Applicant's name, address, email, and phone numbers; - Applicant's references: for corporations contact information for officers; for LLCs contact information for managing member; for public and private schools contact information for the superintendent or equivalent officer; - Previous licensure information, if applicable; - Program information (including ages of children to be served); - Staffing information (including names of proposed employees); and - Certifications that include: - Agreement to comply with federal and State laws and regulations; - Statement that information supplied is true and correct; and - \circ Acknowledgment that OCCL is required to make a thorough - investigation of the applicant. - 3.
+- Applicant's name, address, email, and phone numbers; - Applicant's references: for corporations contact information for officers; for LLCs contact information for managing member; for public and private schools contact information for the superintendent or equivalent officer; - Previous licensure information, if applicable; - Program information (including ages of children to be served); - Staffing information (including names of proposed employees); and - Certifications that include: - Agreement to comply with federal and State laws and regulations including the Americans with Disabilities Act and the Delaware Equal Accommodations Law: - Statement that information supplied is true and correct; and - Acknowledgment that OCCL is required to make a thorough investigation of the applicant. - 3.
 Submit the following items to OCCL:

 Items to be Submitted:

-Blueprints or diagrams of the center;
+- Blueprints or diagrams of the center;

-Plan review including an emergency plan;
+- Plan review including an emergency plan;

-Sample two-week menu, if providing meals or snacks (if using a catering service, a copy of the caterer's food establishment permit);
+- Sample two-week menu, if providing meals or snacks (if using a catering service, a copy of the caterer's food establishment permit);

-Business plan;
+- Business plan:

-• Deed, lease, or documentation showing a lease/sale will be entered into at a date prior to licensure for the center.
-If located in a school, written permission to use an area or classroom is needed.
-An actual deed or lease is required before the pre-licensing visit is conducted;